RoseauTechnologies/Roseau_Load_Flow/doc/models/VoltageSource.md

 | `res_powers`     | $V\!A$       | complex array | The line powers flowing into each phase of the source                                            |
 | `res_voltages`   | $V$          | complex array | The phase-to-neutral voltages if the source has a neutral, the phase-to-phase voltages otherwise |

-Addionally, the following results are available for sources with a neutral:
+Additionally, the following results are available for sources with a neutral:

 | Result Accessor   | Default Unit | Type          | Description                                 |
 | ----------------- | ------------ | ------------- | ------------------------------------------- |